status-im/specs/docs/stable/2-account.md

 - implementation: [gfycat](https://github.com/status-im/status-react/tree/develop/src/status_im/utils/gfycat)

 #### ENS name
 Status offers the ability to register a mapping of a human readable subdomain of `stateofus.eth` to their Whisper/Waku chat public key.
-This registration is purchased (currently by staking 10 SNT) and stored on the Ethereum mainnet blockchain for public lookup.
+The user purchases this registration (currently by staking 10 SNT) and the node stores it on the Ethereum mainnet blockchain for public lookup.

 <!-- TODO: Elaborate on security implications -->